Bob Lanier Middle School: History

 In 1935, students from Lanier created a petition to rename Woodhead Street, named after John Woodhead, to Higginbotham Street, after the principal, Blanch Higginbotham.
 According to the article "Historic Houston Streets: The Stories Behind the Name," students at other schools used "Wood head" as a derogatory label for Lanier students, implying that they lacked intelligence.
 After hearing testimony about Woodhead's character, the Houston City Council decided to keep the previous street name.
 The students apologized to E. S. Woodhead, John Woodhead's brother and a Houstonian.
 Lanier was previously reserved for white children but it desegregated by 1970.

 In 1973, Lanier's Vanguard program was instated.
 Lanier received a re-dedication after renovations in 1982.

-In September 1991 Lanier was one of 32 HISD schools that had capped enrollments; in other words the school was filled to capacity and excess students had to attend other schools.
+In September 1991 Lanier was one of 32 HISD schools that had capped enrollments; in other words, the school was filled and excess students had to attend other schools.

 Lanier's first floor flooded in 1998 due to Tropical Storm Frances.
-In the early 2000s (decade), to reduce echoing in the classrooms and to allow easier installation of network hardware, a false ceiling was installed in almost all classrooms and hallways.
+In the early 2000s (decade), to reduce echo in the classrooms and to allow easier installation of network hardware, a false ceiling was installed in almost all classrooms and hallways.
 Sometime after 2001, televisions that were in every classroom were removed.

-Prior to the 2008/2009 school year, Lanier had a third temporary building which housed bathrooms and water fountains, though only one water fountain out of three was operational as of 2005.
+Before the 2008/2009 school year, Lanier had a third temporary building that housed bathrooms and water fountains, though only one water fountain out of three was operational as of 2005.
 At the start of this school year, the building housing the bathrooms was removed, and the other two temporary buildings were moved from the field to other parts of the campus.

 Lanier was renovated during the 2008/2009 school year, with a new paint job, new interior signage, and new walkways to the new locations of the temporary buildings.

-Dr. Katie Bradarich became principal in July of 2017.
-She was abruptly reassigned on November 28, 2018, according to a voice message received by the parents of students.
+Dr. Katie Bradarich became principal in July 2017.
+She was abruptly reassigned on November 28, 2018, according to a voice message received by the parents of the students.